LiChiehLin/Okada_Slip_Inversion/README.md

 # Okada_Slip_Inversion
-This is a suite of Matlab routines for using InSAR data to invert for fault slip using Okada solution [(Okada, 1985)](https://pubs.geoscienceworld.org/ssa/bssa/article/75/4/1135/118782/Surface-deformation-due-to-shear-and-tensile).
+This is a suite of Matlab routines for using InSAR/GNSS data to invert for the fault slip using the Okada solution [(Okada, 1985)](https://pubs.geoscienceworld.org/ssa/bssa/article/75/4/1135/118782/Surface-deformation-due-to-shear-and-tensile).
 The fundamental Okada solution is from **François Beauducel** [okada85.m](https://github.com/IPGP/deformation-lib/tree/master/okada).
 I DON'T own any credit of the creation of okada85.m.

 - Update on May 15, 2025: